Collaborative learning activities for online courses

 Producing effective online learning activities takes time, effort and creativity.

 This module looks at the process of creating learning resources with the intention that they are shareable resources; making them available to others, driving the concept of collaborative creation in your own organisation, and reaching out to practitioners in other organisations.

-Sharing your collaborative online learning activities with other practitioners
+This module will show you how to share your collaborative online learning activities with other practitioners.

-- design and co-create a shareable resource with colleagues
+• lead the design and co-creation of a shareable resource with colleagues and peers.

 Digital Teaching Professional Framework

 This module covers the DTPF component - B4a : Teaching context: fully online - towards a community of learning